 Why People Think a Pre-Approval Is Not Necessary

 Despite the advantages of getting a mortgage pre-approval before buying a home, 42% of homebuyers still believe there is no need to be pre-approved.

 Sometimes, even well-qualified homebuyers neglect to be pre-approved for a mortgage.

 - Excellent Credit: Buyers with a great credit score sometimes think they do not need to be pre-approved.
-However, a mortgage pre-approval reviews many more things other than just the credit score.
-As a matter of fact, buyers with an excellent credit score may not be able to borrow as much as they think due to other negatives with their overall finances.
+However, a mortgage pre-approval reviews many things besides the credit score.
+Buyers with excellent credit scores may not be able to borrow as much as they think due to other negatives with their overall finances.

-- Steady Employment: Another reason some buyers neglect to get pre-approved for a mortgage is that they have a good job and great employment history.
-However, many people with a great job cannot qualify for a mortgage.
+- Steady Employment: Some buyers neglect to get pre-approved for a mortgage because they have a good job and excellent employment history.
+However, many people with a great jobs cannot qualify for a mortgage.

 Even if you are the best-qualified homebuyer, it is still important to be pre-approved for a mortgage.
 Real estate agents and sellers have no way of knowing you are well qualified to buy a home unless you are pre-approved for a mortgage.

 Why Should You Get Pre-Approved for a Mortgage Before Working with a Real Estate Agent?

 Real estate agents and sellers don’t want to waste their time and don’t want to miss the opportunity to sell the property because they are working with an unqualified buyer.
 So, many agents and sellers only work with qualified buyers pre-approved for a mortgage.